 Once an NDA or BLA is approved, a product will be subject to certain post-approval requirements.
-For instance, the FDA closely regulates the post-approval marketing and promotion of drugs, including standards and regulations for direct-to-consumer advertising, off-label promotion, industry-sponsored scientific and educational activities and promotional activities involving the internet.
+For instance, the FDA closely regulates the post-approval marketing and promotion of drugs, including standards and regulations for direct-to

+-consumer advertising, off-label promotion, industry-sponsored scientific and educational activities and promotional activities involving the internet.

 Drugs may be marketed only for the approved indication or indications and in accordance with the provisions of the approved labeling.
+However, physicians, in the practice of medicine, may prescribe approved drugs for unapproved indications.
+Companies may also share truthful and not misleading information that is otherwise consistent with the labeling.
 Changes to some of the conditions established in an approved application, including changes in indications, labeling, or manufacturing processes or facilities, require submission and FDA approval of a new NDA or NDA supplement, or in the case of biologics, a new BLA or BLA supplement, before the change can be implemented.
-An NDA or BLA supplement for a new indication typically requires clinical data similar to that in the original application, and the FDA uses the same procedures and actions in reviewing NDA and BLA supplements as it does in reviewing NDAs and BLAs.
+An NDA or BLA supplement for a new indication typically requires clinical data similar to that in the original application, and the FDA uses the same procedures and actions in reviewing NDA and BLAs supplements as it does in reviewing NDAs and BLAs.
 We cannot be certain that the FDA or any other regulatory agency will grant approval for our product candidates for any other indications or any other product candidate for any indication on a timely basis, if at all.